apache/cordova-cli/doc/readme.md

 - Create a Cordova project in `myapp` directory using the specified ID and display name:

         cordova create myapp com.mycompany.myteam.myapp MyApp

-- Create a Cordova project with a symlink to an existing `www` directory.
-This can be useful if you have a custom build process or existing web assets that you want to use in your Cordova app:

-        cordova create myapp --link-to=../www

 ## cordova platform command